-Only lighting and equipment will show on the graphic charts.
+Only lighting, equipment, and fans will show on the monthly overview graphic charts.
 Heating and cooling for Ideal Air Loads shows up under district heating and district cooling.
 You can scroll down to see those tables (Figure 4.5).
+Note that not all the monthly charts generated by OpenStudio are shown in Figure 4.5.

-Once you add a full mechanical system, heating and cooling will appear under the electricity and gas charts and tables, along with fans and pumps.
+Once you add a full mechanical system, heating and cooling will appear under the electricity and gas charts and tables.